It’s All About the Rush!

 “Downhill is for those who want the rush,” Olney said.
 “It’s high-speed and exhilarating.”

-Olney said that Bretton Woods Adaptive frequently teams up with New England Disabled Sports and its Sports Director Geoff Krill, who lends his expertise and teaching abilities.
+Olney pointed out that Bretton Woods Adaptive frequently teams up with New England Disabled Sports and its Sports Director Geoff Krill, who lends his expertise and teaching abilities.
 Krill, a paraplegic, is a former professional downhill biker.

 “Mountain biking is just like alpine skiing, with different levels of trails.
 You can have a nice downhill ride or go as fast as you want to go,” Krill said.
 “It’s open to lots of disabilities from amputees to quads.
 It’s a gravity sport so you don’t have to be in the best cardio shape.
 And it’s great for people with balance issues.
 Quads can mountain bike when adjustments are made to flip the brakes backward towards the driver.
 Quads can’t grab, but they can push.
 It’s also possible to tether mountain bikes together so a skilled biker can pilot another downhill.